designedmind/2017/index.md

 ---
 title: Designed Mind
 homepage: true
-last_updated: August 24, 2015
+last_updated: September 20, 2015
 ---

 > "Consciousness is a fascinating but elusive phenomenon: it is impossible
 > to specify specify what it is, what it does, or why it evolved." [[1]](#sutherland95), p.95

-The Designed Mind is my attempt to explain consciousness -- in all its first-person, qualia-infected, phenomenal glory -- as an evolved feature of human _behaviour_.
-I will try to say what conscious is, what it does, and why it evolved.
-My main source of inspiration will be Dennett's multiple-drafts model, but I push it further than Dennett, arguing that the multiple-drafts model is in essence an account of a "virtual" Cartesian theatre, where all our phenomenal life takes place.
+The Designed Mind is my attempt to understand consciousness — in all its first-person, qualia-infected, phenomenal glory — as an evolved feature of human behaviour.
+I think Sutherland was wrong: it indeed possible to say what conscious is, what it does, and why it evolved.
+My main source of inspiration is Dennett's so called
+[multiple drafts](multiple-drafts-overview.html) model, but I shall put a twist on it that I suspect Dennett would be reluctant to accept.
+Rather than seeing Dennett's theory as an _alternative to_ a naive Cartesian view of the mind, I will argue that the best way to see the multiple drafts model is as an _account of_ a Cartesian theatre — a "virtual" Cartesian theatre, implemented in wetware — where all our phenomenal life takes place.

 Many people feel strongly that an account of consciousness that considers only behaviour and function ignores the key mystery, namely